connelhooley/connelhooley.github.io/README.md

 # connelhooley.github.io

-A handwritten static site generator.
+My personal site built using a handwritten static site generator.

 To build the site run: